nmckenzie22/nmckenzie22.github.io/README.md

 **Education Statistics**: Associate degree percentages range from a minimum of ~0% to a maximum over 80%, with a median around ~30%.
 Bachelor’s degree percentages show an even wider spread, ranging up to nearly 76% in some counties, with a median around 33%.
 Raw degree counts vary massively—some counties have just a few hundred degree holders, while the largest counties exceed 1–2 million.

 These distributions reaffirm our earlier visual findings: education levels and income vary drastically across counties, setting the stage to analyze how tightly they are connected.

-⸻

-### Missing Values Check

-We checked for missing values across all columns using colSums(is.na(data)).
-	•	Purpose: Identifying and handling missing data is crucial to avoid bias or errors in modeling.

-📌 Insert: Output showing missing value counts per column

-⸻
+To further visualize these statistics along with the missing values check, please refer to our notebook.

 ### Income Growth Over Time